Events, Marketing, and Travel

 Student clubs at the Tandon School of Engineering are encouraged to plan and hold meetings, events and programs.
 OSARC is here to support club leaders in their preparation and implementation, make sure to set-up a time to speak with your Club Contact for further guidance on holding events at the School of Engineering.

-Click on the above link for a timeline of when you should turn in forms, market your event, and more!
+Program Planning Guide (pdf) - a timeline of when you should turn in forms, market your event, and more!

 Note: All paperwork must be turned in at least 3 weeks out of your proposed program.
 That means that your club should be starting to plan at least 4 weeks out from the event date.